tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-24-RPCs-Life-And-All.md

 Well, he won't allow commenting on his blog, so I'm forced to formulate my response here :)
-Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover some broader aspects of the issue... and it kept getting longer and longer, until I got this behemoth of a blog post.
-So I'm attaching a short *tl;dr info box*:
+Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover some broader aspects of the issue... and it kept getting longer and longer, until I got this OMG-behemoth of a blog post.
+So I'm attaching a **TL;DR info box**:

 > * Transparent object proxying is only the logical way to extend RPCs to duck-typed languages
 > * Asking for a *clear distinction* between local and remote objects ultimately means you're